Wilderness Hunting Tent & Complete Frame

 Windows are 30" x 30".
 Not small triangle windows that provide much less ventilation

-BACK DOOR OR BACK WINDOW.
+- BACK DOOR OR BACK WINDOW.
+Free.
+A $50 option for some other tent companies.

 STOVE JACK.
 5 1/2" fire proof tent opening in roof to allow stove pipe to go through.
 Only single wall pipe is necessary.
 6 inch stove jack available by cutting just before the 6" pattern on the stove jack.
 Most stoves require a 5 1/2 inch stove jack.
 5" is too small.